devdesh/Portfolio/How-To Tutorials/How-to- connect to an Amazon EC2 instance.md

 ## Connecting to an Amazon EC2 instance

-In this section, you will connect to your Amazon EC2 instance via SSH.
-An SSH connection requires port 22 to be open on your network.
-You may need to contact your network administrator to ensure that this is open.
+You connect to your Amazon EC2 instance via SSH.
+An SSH connection requires *port 22* to be open on your network.
+You may need to contact your network administrator to ensure *port 22* is open.

 <br/>

 ## Prerequisites

-* A laptop with internet connection.
+* A laptop with internet connection
-* An Amazon EC2 instance launched in AWS cloud.
+* A running Amazon EC2 instance in AWS cloud
+* An open port 22 on your laptop

 <br/>